ibm-cloud-docs/cloud-infrastructure/any-cloud-to-ibm-cloud-via-rackware.md

 {: #validating-your-migration}
 {: step}

-After your server migration, validate your compute resources, such as applications and data, and update or validate the following items:
+After your server migration, validate your compute resources.
+The following list is not exhaustive, but suggests some of the items to validate:

 1. Access the target server.
 2. Check partitions and volumes.